 - You need to carry some documents with you as a proof for verification by the concerned office before issuing the certificate.
 This can expedite the process.

-Procedure to apply for birth certificate ONLINE in Bangalore:
+Applying for birth certificate online in Bangalore

 Step 1: Go to the official site of BBMP from where you will get the Birth Certificate Form.